RyanLin11/RyanLin11/README.md

 Hi, I'm Ryan!
 I like learning new technologies and building side projects.

 ### 🔭 I'm currently working on
-- PartsBuddy: A GPT-powered web app that provides quick links to purchase auto parts just by scanning a VIN tag.
-- Cherrypick: A websockets app that enables real-time voting on restaurants for a night out with friends.
+- GuessThatSong: A multiplayer song guessing game powered by React and Go.

 ### 🌱 I'm currently learning
-- 🔀 Concurrent Programming
+- 🔀 Concurrency and Operating Systems
-- ⚙️ C++ Language
+- ⚙️ Go Language
-- 🕵️ Web Security
-- 📊 Database Design
+- 📊 Designing Data-Intensive Applications
-- 🐳 Dockerization